0xhexbyte/ScanForMe/README.md

 # ScanForMe
-The scanner that NMAP told you about.
+The scanner that netdiscover told you about.